 When searching for a backpacking tent, there are so many options.
 It can be overwhelming.
 There are many variables to take into consideration.
-Weight, materials, how many season the tent is good for, and how much room it has, are all things to consider.
+Weight, materials, how many seasons the tent is good for, and how much room it has, are all things to consider.
 And if you are like me, you want to make sure it’s perfect because $100-$400 is a lot of money.
 When I bought my first backpacking tent, I perused the backcountry options and settled on the MSR Hubba Hubba NX.

-The MSR Hubba Hubba is a two-person tent, but MSR also makes the Hubba NX Solo, and the Mutha Hubba NX three-person tent.
+The MSR Hubba Hubba is a two-person tent, but MSR also makes the Hubba NX Solo and the Mutha Hubba NX three-person tent.
 I chose the two-person because I usually go with one other person.

 When I bought the tent, my plan was to use it if I went solo as well.
 That was another reason I chose the more expensive backpacking tent.
 I wanted to keep my weight as light as possible when I was trekking solo.
-I have since scraped that idea and bought a one-person tent for those trips.
+I have since scrapped that idea and bought a one-person tent for those trips.

 MSR Hubba Hubba specs

-The tent is free standing, meaning you can set it up without having to stake it down.
+The tent is free-standing, meaning you can set it up without having to stake it down.
 It is also possible to set it up in the rain without it getting wet.
 Setting up the rain fly first, then the tent underneath makes this possible.

 It has two doors and two vestibules, which I love.
-That way you do not have to wake up your hiking partner when you have go to the bathroom in the middle of the night.
+That way you do not have to wake up your hiking partner when you have to go to the bathroom in the middle of the night.
 Nor do you have to wake them up when you want to grab something out of your pack stashed in the vestibule.

-The floor space, 29 square-feet, is plenty roomy for me, a friend, and my 50-pound dog.
+The floor space, 29 square feet, is plenty roomy for me, a friend, and my 50-pound dog.
 And the vestibule keeps our packs and stuff we don’t need inside the tent dry.

 One thing I don’t like is that the warning label hangs down in the face of the person sleeping next to it on that side.
-Maybe we just sleep in it backwards.
+Maybe we just sleep in it backward.
 The way the doors open, I feel the way we sleep in it is the easier of the two ways.
 I just taped the label up.

 Because the tent is not tapered at either end, you can also sleep in opposite directions from your hiking partner … providing they don’t kick in their sleep.
 My friends and I usually sleep shoulder to shoulder.